 Edward P. Nolan Fellowship

-The English Department is pleased to announce its annual competition for the Edward P. Nolan Fellowship.
 This fellowship was established in memory of the late Edward P. Nolan, Professor of English and Comparative Literature at the University of Colorado from 1966 to 1994.
-An award of up to $500 will be awarded, on a competitive basis, to a graduate student in English to support innovative and outstanding scholarship and teaching.
+An award of $1,500 will be awarded, on a competitive basis, to a graduate student in English to support innovative and outstanding scholarship and teaching.
 For example, awards may be made to support travel to research institutions or to conferences to read papers.
-Awards will be distributed and applied to the student’s Fall tuition bill.
+The award will be distributed and applied to the student’s fall 2021 tuition bill.

 - Special consideration will be given to those doing research in the medieval or modern period, and to Ph.D. candidates, in particular those whose progress might be delayed because of financial and familial responsibilities.
 However, the excellence of a given research project is the main criterion for consideration.